jizhang-nz/HTS-training/README.md

 $ ./Bandage image assembly_graph.fastg T18-02537_assembly_graph.svg
 ```

-* Download and inspect the output image file in WINDOWS using browser like `Microsoft Edage`.
+* Download and inspect the output image file `T18-02537_assembly_graph.svg` in WINDOWS using browser like `Microsoft Edage`.
-	* Tip: press the `ctrl` and roll the mouse wheel to zoom the image.
+	* Tip: After openning the image, one could press the `ctrl` key and roll the mouse wheel to zoom the image.